Review of E.L.F. Studio High Definition Powder by kf2012

 This is a good, solid setting powder, but it's nothing miraculous.
 I'm nearing the end of my second container, so I've obviously found it satisfactory, but I'm still keeping an eye out for something better.
 I can't compare it to MUFE's HD Powder since I've never used that product, so this review will be based entirely on this product's own merit.

 First off, the packaging.
 The container is very bulky.
 My first one had a skewed lid, so when it was tightened all the way, the corners didn't match up and it stuck out awkwardly.
 The second one was normal.
 If you peel the clear sticker over the sifter completely off, this will pour out way too much powder.
 I just poke through the plastic over several of the holes, and that lets out a more reasonable amount at a time.
 A note on the sifter: it's not set securely into the container, so if you flip the jar upside down and shake or tap it to get the powder out, the sifter CAN fall completely out of the jar, dumping powder everywhere.
 (I speak from disgruntled experience.)
 So make sure you're holding the sifter in place when shaking out powder.
 Lastly, even if you don't use the included puff (which I don't), keep it in the jar on top of the sifter when you're not using it.
-It cuts down on the amount of powder spilling loose inside the lid.
+It cuts down on the amount of powder that might come loose if your jar is jostled around.

 On to the application.
 I use a fluffy powder brush to apply this all over my face as a setting powder, using a swirl, tap, & sweep method.
 The powder is not finely milled; I actually find it a bit coarse and you can easily make out the silica spheres in it.
 Because of this, I try to keep the application light and blend it into the skin well.
 I'm very fair, but this can still leave a noticeable white cast on me if I overdo it, almost like baby powder.
 As long as I don't over-apply and I blend well, this isn't much of an issue.